 Members of Local 620 need to always be watchful of this type of activity and when presented with the request or requirement to complete these type of forms they should notify the Local immediately for advice and to alert us of this potential threat, so that we can address the issue early on.
 Understand that you are still required to complete these forms, but knowing that your employer will use it against you provides you with the incentive to be overly detailed regarding the importance of your position and the highest levels of expertise needed of you to perform your extremely important job functions for the community.

 Local 620 is dedicated to providing meaningful, quality service to our members.
 We look forward to interaction with members both in a group setting and one on one.
-We value your constructive input, suggestions and we encourage you to participate in your union.
+We value your constructive input, and suggestions and we encourage you to participate in your Union.